cicsdev/cics-java-liberty-restapp/README.md

 ### Option 1a: Building with Gradle

-For a complete build you should run the settings.gradle file in the top-level 'cics-java-liberty-restapp' directory which is designed to invoke the individual build.gradle files for each sub-project.
+For a complete build you should run the gradle build in the top-level `cics-java-liberty-restapp` directory which is designed to invoke the individual build.gradle files for each sub-project.

 If successful, a WAR file is created inside the `cics-java-liberty-restapp-app/build/libs` directory and a CICS bundle ZIP file inside the `cics-java-liberty-restapp-bundle/build/distribution` directory.

-The JVM server the CICS bundle is targeted at is controlled through the `cics.jvmserver` property, defined in the [`cics-java-liberty-restapp-bundle/build.gradle`](cics-java-liberty-restapp-bundle/build.gradle) file, or alternatively can be set on the command line:
+The JVM server the CICS bundle is targeted at is controlled through the `cics.jvmserver` property, defined in the [`cics-java-liberty-restapp-bundle/build.gradle`](cics-java-liberty-restapp-bundle/build.gradle) file, or alternatively can be set on the command line as follows:

 **Gradle wrapper (Linux/Mac):**
 ```shell